dafny-lang/rfcs/0005-ordered-quantification.md

 }
 ```

-TODO: Not correct any more, C has to be a deterministically ordered collection for now (?).
 Most `foreach` loops will take the form `foreach x <- C { ... }`, where `C` is a `seq`, `set` or `multiset`.
 This includes expressions like `m.Keys`, `m.Values` and `m.Items` when `m` is a `map`.
-Looping over the keys and values of a map is particularly readable and aesthetically pleasing with this syntax,
+Looping over the keys and values of a map is particularly clean with this syntax:
-which also makes it easier for the compiled program to avoid unnecessary intermediate tuple values:

 ```dafny
 foreach (k, v) <- m.Items {